+§ 300-19.6 Siting of solar photovoltaic facilities: large-scale ground-mounted, medium-scale ground-mounted, and parking canopy

-The establishment of large-scale ground-mounted solar photovoltaic installations shall be allowed by right and subject to site plan approval in accordance with § 300-14.12 and a building permit, provided that the following minimum requirements are met:
+The establishment of Large-Scale Ground-Mounted Solar Photovoltaic Array, Medium-Scale Ground-Mounted Solar Photovoltaic Array, and Parking Canopy Solar Photovoltaic Array shall be allowed by right in Industrial Zone and subject to site plan approval in accordance with § 300-14.12 and a building permit, provided that the following minimum requirements are met.
+Parking Canopy Solar Photovoltaic Arrays shall be allowed by special permit in Business Industrial zones and are subject the site plan approval and the following requirements.

-Site control.
+A. Site control.
 The project proponent shall submit documentation of actual access and control of the project site sufficient to allow for construction and operation of the proposed solar photovoltaic installation.

-Operation and maintenance plan.
-The project proponent shall submit a plan for the operation and maintenance of the large-scale ground-mounted solar photovoltaic installation, which shall include measures for maintaining safe access to the installation, stormwater controls, as well as general procedures for operational maintenance of the installation.
+B. Operation and maintenance plan.
+The project proponent shall submit a plan for the operation and maintenance of the large-scale ground-mounted, medium-scale ground-mounted solar photovoltaic installation or solar parking canopy, which shall include measures for maintaining safe access to the installation, stormwater controls, as well as general procedures for operational maintenance of the installation.

-Utility notification.
-No large-scale ground-mounted solar photovoltaic installation shall be constructed until written confirmation has been given to the Planning Board that the utility company that operates the electrical grid where the installation is to be located has been informed of the solar photovoltaic installation owner's or operator's intent to install an interconnected customer-owned generator and its acceptance of the owner's or operator's request to connect to the grid.
+C. Utility notification.
+No Ground-Mounted Solar Photovoltaic Array shall be constructed until written confirmation has been given to the Planning Board that the utility company that operates the electrical grid where the installation is to be located has been informed of the solar photovoltaic installation owner's or operator's intent to install an interconnected customer-owned generator and its acceptance of the owner's or operator's request to connect to the grid.
 Off-grid systems shall be exempt from this requirement.

+§ 300-19.7 Dimension, density, and parking requirements.

-For large-scale solar photovoltaic installations, front, side and rear setbacks shall be as follows:
+A. For Large-Scale Ground-Mounted Solar Photovoltaic Arrays, front, side and rear setbacks shall be as follows:

-Minimum lot area: 40,000 square feet.
+(1) Minimum lot area: 40,000 square feet.